chdsbd/kodiak/docs/docs/config-reference.md

 - **type:** `boolean`
 - **default:** `true`

-Don't wait for in-progress status checks on a PR to finish before updating the branch.
+If an out-of-date pull request has running status checks, update the pull request branch without waiting for the running status checks to finish.

-This setting can speed up merges but increases chance of running extra CI jobs.
+This setting can speed up merges by not waiting for status checks to finish on out-of-date pull requests.

 ### `merge.dont_wait_on_status_checks`